hyosubkim/NESC_3505_textbook/2-nds/spreadsheets.md

 ```{Note}
 There is nothing fundamentally incorrect with this process, and it would yield the correct values for the data.
 However, there are a number of issues with this workflow.
 Before reading on, try to think of some!
 ```
+---
+This section was adapted from Aaron J. Newman's [Data Science for Psychology and Neuroscience - in Python](https://neuraldatascience.io/intro.html).